Quantitative Graded Semantics and Spectra of Behavioural Metrics: Introduction

-We then focus on providing \emph{characteristic real-valued modal logics} for behavioural distances, in the sense that logical distance should coincide with the respective behavioural distance; this amounts to a quantitative form of the Hennessy-Milner property, which we briefly refer to as \emph{expressiveness}.
-A prototypical example is quantitative probabilistic modal logic, which is characteristic for branching-time behavioural distance on probabilistic transition systems~\cite{bw:behavioural-pseudometric}, so that high behavioural distance may be \emph{certified} by means of distinguishing modal formulas~\cite{RadyBreugel23}.
-We consider a notion of logical distance induced by a general form of \emph{quantitative graded logic}, building on previous work in the two-valued setting~\cite{DBLP:conf/concur/DorschMS19,DBLP:conf/lics/FordMS21}.
-Quantitative graded logics are always \emph{invariant} under the underlying behavioural distance in the sense that formula evaluation is nonexpansive, so that logical distance is below behavioural distance.
-We provide a general criterion for the reverse inequality, i.e.\ for \emph{expressiveness} of quantitative graded logics; this criterion builds on similar criteria for the two-valued case~\cite{DBLP:conf/concur/DorschMS19,DBLP:conf/lics/FordMS21} but needs to deal with issues that are quite specific to the metric setting.
-In particular, it needs to be parametric in a strengthening of the inductive hypothesis in the induction on depth of look-ahead that it encapsulates; indeed, this happens already in strikingly simple cases.
-We develop a number of example applications: We partially recover results on expressiveness of quantitative modal logics for (finite-depth) branching-time distances ~\cite{DBLP:conf/concur/KonigM18,DBLP:conf/concur/WildS20,DBLP:conf/lics/FordMS21,DBLP:conf/lics/KomoridaKKRH21}, as well as a recent result on expressiveness of a quantitative modal logic for trace distance in metric transition systems~\cite{DBLP:conf/csl/BeoharG0M23}; and we establish a new expressiveness result for a modal logic for fuzzy trace distance.
-Beyond these positive results, we establish salient negative results:
+Our second, now positive, contribution in the present work is to extend the framework to unrestricted graded semantics, notably including Kleisli-style coalgebraic trace semantics and, hence, trace semantics on systems with labels taken from a metric space.
+For the syntactic treatment of spectra of behavioural distances in this sense, we introduce a graded extension of \emph{quantitative algebra}~\cite{mardare2016quantitative} that allows describing graded monads on the category of metric spaces by operations and approximate equations.
+As suggested by our negative result, establishing expressivity of graded logics in the general case presents additional challenges compared to the two-valued variant and the Eilenberg-Moore case.
+In particular, it turns out that the expressivity criterion needs to be parametric in a strengthening of the inductive hypothesis in the induction on depth of look-ahead that it encapsulates; indeed, this happens already in strikingly simple cases such as metric streams.
+We develop a number of example applications: We recover results on expressivity of quantitative modal logics for (finite-depth) branching-time distances ~\cite{DBLP:conf/concur/KonigM18,DBLP:conf/concur/WildS20,DBLP:conf/lics/FordMS21,DBLP:conf/lics/KomoridaKKRH21}, as well as a recent result on expressivity of a quantitative modal logic for trace distance in metric transition systems~\cite{DBLP:conf/csl/BeoharG0M23}, which in fact we generalize to systems with metric state space and closed branching.
+In a concluding case study, we moreover identify a new characteristic modal logic for trace distance on fuzzy metric transition systems, which turns out to require next-step modalities incorporating a constant shift on label distances.

-Quantitative probabilistic modal logic~\cite{bw:behavioural-pseudometric} does not have a compositionally defined fragment that is expressive for probabilistic trace distance.
-Moreover, for probabilistic \emph{metric} trace distance (in which the set of labels carries a metric), there is no expressive quantitative modal logic, in a broadly defined sense, at all.